gadgetron/GadgetronOnlineClass/Courses/Day3/Lecture3/README.md

 	- Approx. 6 monthly: system disks imaged (image serves as a backup); all patches applied ```apt full-upgrade```; integration tests; roll back if anything fails.
 	- Multiple, near-identical PC's to test for consistency and to swap in if urgently needed.
 - Docker container accept latest curated Ubuntu image at time of image building.
-	- Currently 18.04 LTS
+	- Currently 18.04 (LTS)
-- MATLAB installed on the host but accessible from within the Docker containers
+- MATLAB is installed on the host but is made accessible from within the Docker containers
-	- For the external language interface 'execute' to function within the container Gadgetron has to be able to call the matlab binary (in batch mode).
+	- For the external language interface (ELI) "execute" functionality for Gadgetron within the container the matlab binary has to be accessbile to be called (in batch mode).
-	- Additionally can "connect" to a running MATLAB outside Docker (or inside, if desired) for debugging
+	- Additionally the Gadgetron ELI can "connect" to a running MATLAB outside Docker via host networking (or inside, if desired) for debugging
-	- Suitable docker create command (N.B. line continuation backslashes required at end of lines, common for long Docker commands)
+	- Suitable "docker create" command (N.B. line continuation backslashes required at end of lines, common for long Docker commands)

 ```bash
 sudo docker create --name=example_container_name \